Andrew-Bourgeois/sql-challenge/README.md

 * Use a PostGresSQL database mangement tool (I used pgAdmin 4, Version 7.2 for MAC) to create a new database
 * Create the new tables using the query **sql-challenge-schema.sql** (found in the "sql-challenge/EmployeeSQL" folder)
-* import the CSVs located in the "sql-challenge/EmployeeSQL/Resources" folder into their corresponding tables
+* import the CSVs located in the "sql-challenge/EmployeeSQL/Resources" folder into their corresponding tables **IMPORTANT** import CSV files into the tables in the order they were created in the schema query!!
 * You can then use the queries in **sql-challenge-solutions.sql** (found in the "sql-challenge/EmployeeSQL" folder).

 ### BACKGROUND